Softwareologists/feed-my-ledger/README.md

 ```

 # 🛠️ Configuration
-Rusty Ledger looks for a `config.toml` file in the same directory as the
+FeedMyLedger looks for a `config.toml` file in the same directory as the
 binary.
 This file stores your OAuth credentials and the spreadsheet ID used by
 the CLI.
 When using `--local-dir`, only the sheet ID is persisted and no OAuth
 credentials are required.